Lewis Carroll: Ordination

-Dodgson had been groomed for the ordained ministry in the Church of England from a very early age and was expected to be ordained within four years of obtaining his master's degree, as a condition of his residency at Christ Church.
-He delayed the process for some time but was eventually ordained as a deacon on 22 December 1861.
-But when the time came a year later to be ordained as a priest, Dodgson appealed to the dean for permission not to proceed.
+Dodgson had been groomed for the ordained ministry in the Church of England from a very early age, and was expected to be ordained within four years of obtaining his master's degree as a condition of his residency at Christ Church.
+He delayed the process for some time but was eventually ordained as a deacon on 22 December 1861, but when the time came a year later to be ordained as a priest, Dodgson appealed to the dean for permission not to proceed.
 This was against college rules and, initially, Dean Liddell told him that he would have to consult the college ruling body, which would almost certainly have resulted in his being expelled.
 For unknown reasons, Liddell changed his mind overnight and permitted him to remain at the college in defiance of the rules.
-Dodgson never became a priest, unique amongst senior students of his time.
+Dodgson never became a priest, unique among senior students of his time.

 There is currently no conclusive evidence about why Dodgson rejected the priesthood.
 Some have suggested that his stammer made him reluctant to take the step because he was afraid of having to preach.
 Wilson quotes letters by Dodgson describing difficulty in reading lessons and prayers rather than preaching in his own words.
-But Dodgson did indeed preach in later life, even though not in priest's orders, so it seems unlikely that his impediment was a major factor affecting his choice.
+However Dodgson did indeed preach in later life, even though not in priest's orders, so it seems unlikely that his impediment was a major factor affecting his choice.
 Wilson also points out that the Bishop of Oxford, Samuel Wilberforce, who ordained Dodgson, had strong views against clergy going to the theatre, one of Dodgson's great interests.
 He was interested in minority forms of Christianity (he was an admirer of F. D. Maurice) and "alternative" religions (theosophy).
-Dodgson became deeply troubled by an unexplained sense of sin and guilt at this time (the early 1860s) and frequently expressed the view in his diaries that he was a "vile and worthless" sinner, unworthy of the priesthood and this sense of sin and unworthiness may well have affected his decision to abandon being ordained to the priesthood.
+Dodgson became deeply troubled by an unexplained sense of sin and guilt at this time (the early 1860s), and frequently expressed the view in his diaries that he was a "vile and worthless" sinner, unworthy of the priesthood, and this sense of sin and unworthiness may well have informed his decision to abandon being ordained to the priesthood.